01 of 14

-Compared to other types of carpet materials such as wool or polyester, nylon is the overwhelming favorite because it is reasonably low maintenance.
-For the most bang for your bucks look for nylon carpeting made of a proprietary blend of fibers that resists spills, dirt, and dander.Continue to 3 of 14 below.
+Compared to other types of carpet materials such as wool or polyester, nylon is the overwhelming favorite because it is reasonably low-maintenance.
+It also offers the most bang for your bucks look that resists spills, dirt, and dander.Continue to 3 of 14 below.

 03 of 14

 The expert installers at Bowloom installed this showstopping carpet by Alternative Flooring.
 The attractive chain link pattern adds a big dose of visual interest to the neutral living room.Continue to 5 of 14 below.